tarantool/doc/doc/tooling/tcm/tcm_configuration_reference.rst

 .. confval:: initial-settings.clusters.<cluster>.storage-connection.tarantool-connection.ssl.ciphers

-    A list of SSL cipher suites that can be used for connecting to the Tarantool |tcm|
+    A list of SSL cipher suites that can be used for connecting to the cluster's Tarantool-based configuration storage.
-    configuration storage.
 Possible values are listed in :ref:`<uri>.params.ssl_ciphers <configuration_reference_iproto_uri_params_ssl_ciphers>`.

     See also: :ref:`configuration_connections_ssl`.